 Trout went from being pushed aside to well received when it was renamed “white salmon.”
-And the attitude towards turkey was completely reversed when the naming rights changed from “Grandma’s Turkey In A Water Bath” to “Dad’s Roasted Turkey With Crispy Skin!”
+And the attitude towards turkey was completely reversed when the naming rights changed from “Grandma’s Turkey In A Warm Water Bath” to “Dad’s Roasted Turkey With Crispy Skin!”

 Much like my roast beef post, the focus of this dish is primarily the protein, and then a few other items, most of which I really haven’t given much thought to.
-So let’s talk about the cut of meat I use for this recipe.
+So let’s talk about the cut of meat I use for this pork shoulder recipe.

-The pork shoulder is another relatively inexpensive cut, sometimes called a Boston Butt, even if you shop at the high end stores like Whole Foods or maybe some of your local gourmet butcher shops.
-In my neck of the woods, I can find a four or five pound pork shoulder roast for $5.99 a pound, at Whole Foods no less, well under the $15.99 or $16.99 they charge a pound for some of the finer beef steaks they sell, and well under the almost $30 a pound fillet mignons they sell.
+The pork shoulder is a relatively inexpensive cut, sometimes called a Boston Butt, even if you shop at the high end stores like Whole Foods or maybe some of your local gourmet butcher shops.
+In my neck of the woods, I can find a four or five pound pork shoulder roast for $5.99 a pound, at Whole Foods no less, well under the $15.99 or $16.99 they charge a pound for some of the finer beef steaks they sell, and well under the almost $30 a pound filet mignons they sell.

 Sustainability and respectable living conditions for the animals I eat is a very important consideration when choosing both the stores I shop at as well as the dish I want to prepare for my family.
 So I find it quite reassuring that Whole Foods, at least the one where I shop, gets a fair percentage of their pork products from Niman Ranch, a well respected farming cooperative with high standards towards their animal products.
 Plus they have yummy bacon, but that’s a different story.